CodesByArash/Django-E-commerce/README.md

-# Django Shop With RestApi using DRF and JWT authentication
+# Django E-Commerce With RestApi using DRF and JWT authentication

 ## Setup